Return of the “Right to Fail”

 In one of the greatest ironies and reversals in education today, however, the Southern Education Foundation (SEF), which has the laudable mission and philosophy of supporting at-risk students, is pushing for such reforms as acceleration and corequisites in order to increase access to college-level courses for minorities and poor students.
 On both the title page of a paper entitled “Not Just Faster: Equity & Learning Centered Developmental Education Strategies,” and again subsequently, they make this remarkable claim: “[R]eforming DE is one of higher education’s most critical equity imperatives across institutional type.
 Consequently, the current push in higher education to make college level, credit-bearing courses more accessible to all students, but especially students of color and low-income college students, is the single most significant action being taken to dismantle structural inequality in higher education [emphasis added]” (p.
 7).

 The SEF is actually using the argument that putting more underprepared students into college-level courses will help reduce the gap between minorities and whites and the poor and wealthy.
-This argument only works if these reforms actually have been shown to increase passrates and graduation rates, especially for minorities.
+This argument only works if these reforms have actually been shown to increase passrates and graduation rates, especially for minorities.

 Unfortunately, recent research, including studies the SEF cites in their own paper, has shown otherwise.
 First, in support of corequisites, the SEF showcases a study with an extremely low number of participants (n = 13 in the intervention group and n = 12 in the control group).
 There are well documented problems with low sample sizes like this in studies, and that is without the added problem of p-hacking.
 Even with those low numbers, their intervention shows no difference in Accuplacer scores or grades compared to their control group (there is no statistical difference between an Accuplacer 85 and 71 with numbers this low), and it appears there was no statistical analysis completed as well (Figure 7, p.
 15).

 If we are to look to CCRC research on corequisites, similar problems can be found.
-In a recent analysis of a state-wide corequisite initiative in Tennessee, Belfield, Jenkins, and Lahr (2016) cite hypothetical numbers, ones representative of the actual data, that show an overall increase in college-level passrates (20% up to 60%), but they also show a 100% increase in college-level failrates (20% to 40%) (p.
+In a recent analysis of a state-wide corequisite initiative in Tennessee, Belfield, Jenkins, and Lahr (2016) cite hypothetical numbers, ones representative of the actual data, that show an overall increase in college-level passrates (20% to 60%), but they also show a 100% increase in college-level failrates (20% to 40%) (p.
 4).
-These numbers are hypothetical and used as an example, as they state, but they also note that actual passrates are quite low for some students in the corequisite model: “[F]inally, while pass rates increased substantially for college-level math and writing under the corequisite model, many students who took corequisite courses did not pass—nearly half in math” (p.
+The absolute numbers are not real and are used only as an example, as they state, but they also note that actual passrates are quite low for some students in the corequisite model: “[F]inally, while pass rates increased substantially for college-level math and writing under the corequisite model, many students who took corequisite courses did not pass—nearly half in math” (p.
 10).
 This means that there is a 50% college-level failrate among math students in the corequisite model, whereas under the traditional model, only 10% of students failed in college-level math.
 That is a five-fold increase in failrates.

 For double the cost, an increase in college-level passes, an increase in college-level fails, and no increase in graduation rates, corequisites as a way to improve at-risk student outcomes hardly seems to be the panacea the CCRC, the SEF, and others such as ALP are claiming it is.
 Even the positive increase in actual passrates from Tennessee corequisites—31% to 59% for writing, and 12% to 51% in math (p.
 5)—relies on a slight trick in data analysis.
 Therefore, when researchers claim that passrates in college-level courses double or triple, they are not quite comparing apples to apples.